pouchdb/pouchdb/docs/asf.md

 PouchDB:
 PouchDB has been developerd as a sister-project to Apache CouchDB.
-Both projects are inextricably linked in the sense that ever PouchDB user is at least also a PouchDB user.
+Both projects are inextricably linked in the sense that every PouchDB user is at least also a CouchDB user.
 The reverse is not necessarily true, but in a recent CouchDB developer survey, 80% of participants stated to use PouchDB with CouchDB.

 The question of whether PouchDB should join CouchDB as as sub-project has been